The false military doctor who lied even in his age | Spain

 In the documentation of the medical lieutenant EDVC, neither the date of birth was true, according to the order of the Territorial Military Robe Court number 11 that has processed him for disloyalty.
 In his DNI he appeared as born in 1983, when he did it in 1987.
 His real age did not match the date on which he supposedly graduated in Nursing from the University of Cádiz, in 2006, when he was only 19 years old.
 With the supposed nursing degree in his pocket, in May 2007 he enrolled in the Official College of Nursing of Madrid and practiced this profession at the Infanta Sofía Hospital between September 2009 and October 2011.
 EDVC remained as a member until October 2017 .

 However, by this last date, his career in the health field had already taken a leap.
 The alleged nurse moved to the UK on an undetermined date.
-There, after presenting an allegedly false personal academic certification from the Complutense University of Madrid, he was authorized to practice medicine and has been registered since 2014, as a temporary resident doctor, in the General Medical Council, the public body that maintains the official register of doctors in the UK.
+There, after presenting a supposedly false personal academic certification from the Complutense University of Madrid, he was authorized to practice medicine and has been registered since 2014, as a temporary resident doctor, in the General Medical Council, the public body that maintains the official registry of doctors. in the United Kingdom.

 Back in Spain, in 2017, to work as a doctor, he did not present his presumed degree from the Complutense University, whose authenticity would have been easy to verify, but a degree, supposedly false, from the English University of East Anglia, in Norwich.
 It stated as “academic achievement achieved” by EDVC a bachelor’s degree in Medicine and Surgery.